Linus4/eldritchinstinct/main.typ

 == Principles for Wardens

 === Information
-- Provide useful information about the game world as the characters explore it and present hooks that the players can pull to uncover more information.
+- Provide useful information about the game world as the investigators explore it and present threads that the players can pull to uncover more information.
-- Tailor your answers to the character's occupation: a doctor would pick up on different details than a police officer or a journalist.
+- Tailor your answers to the investigator's occupation: a doctor would pick up on different details than a police officer or a journalist.
 - Players do not need to roll dice to learn about their circumstances.
 - Respond honestly, describe consistently, and always let them know they can keep asking questions.
 - Telegraph serious danger to players when it is present.
 The more dangerous, the more obvious.

 === Rolls
 - Is what the players describe and how they leverage the situation sensible?
 Let it happen.
 Reward clever ideas and creative use of equipment or the environment.
-- Ask for saves to introduce interesting complications in very intense situations; not to see whether an investigator is able to do something.
+- Ask for saves to introduce interesting complications in intense situations; not to see whether an investigator is able to do something.
-- Failure could mean that the situation gets much worse, or that success comes at a cost (time, resources, harm, situational disadvantage).

 === Motivations
-- NPCs act independently of the PCs and are guided by their own motivations.
+- NPCs act independently of the investigators and are guided by their own motivations.
-- They remember what the characters say and do, and how they affect the world.
+- They remember what the investigators say and do, and how they affect the world.
 - NPCs and even monsters don't want to die.
 Infuse their own self-interest and will to live into every personality.

 === Narrative Focus
 - Pay attention to the needs and wants of the players, then put realistic opportunities in their path.
-- What a PC can do, how long they need to do it and what risks they have to take depends largely on their occupation.
-Let every PC be useful in their own way.
+- Let every investigator be useful in their own way considering their occupation.
+- Ensure that the investigators' actions leave their mark on the world.

 === Questions
-- Make sure to leave space for interaction between characters and allow players to inject details into the fictional world.
-- Ask a lot of questions like: what is going on in your head?
+- Ask the investigators questions like: What is going on in your head?
 How does that make you feel?
 How do you respond?
 What are you doing?
+What should be done about this?
 - Employ Jason Cordova's #link("https://www.gauntlet-rpg.com/blog/paint-the-scene")[Paint The Scene] technique: "if there is an idea, theme, or visual motif that is particularly important for an encounter or scene, ask the players what their characters observe in the scene that reinforces that idea, theme, or motif."

 === Pacing
-- Know how to escalate a scenario if the PCs are taking too long to solve a situation, based on the monster's or NPCs' motivations.
+- Know how to escalate a scenario if the players are taking too long to solve a situation, based on the monster's or NPCs' motivations.
 - During tense situations, keep up the time pressure in real life as well.
 Demand quick answers during a fight or chase, or use sand timers to limit how long the players get to plan before the monster finds them.
 - Jump cut between players when they are separated to keep players involved, and fade out scenes when nothing new is happening to keep the game moving.
+- Make sure to leave space for interaction between investigators.

 === Expectations
-- Before playing, establish shared expectations with your players.
-Show them these principles and use something like Patrick O'Leary’s #link("https://200wordrpg.github.io/2016/supplement/2016/04/12/CATS.html")[CATS method] (Concept, Aim, Tone, Subject Matter).
+- Before playing, establish shared expectations with your players using Patrick O'Leary’s #link("https://200wordrpg.github.io/2016/supplement/2016/04/12/CATS.html")[CATS method].
+Concept: Pitch this game and show them the principles.
+Aim: Explain what the players are trying to accomplish.
+Tone: Come to a consensus on what the group wants.
+Subject Matter: Is there something that could make anyone uncomfortable?
+Discuss what boundaries need to be set, if any.
-- Prepare a strong introduction for your session in order to create the right mood, pull your players into the fictional world and serve as an example for the players.
+- Prepare a strong introduction for your session in order to create the right mood, pull your players into the game world and serve as an example for the players.
 - Your goal is not to explicitly scare your players, but to create an immersive, eerie atmosphere and to build tension.

 #pagebreak()